CocoonIO/cocoon-cloud-doc/docs/user-guide/project-creation.md

 ### From GitHub

-A GitHub project that has a Cordova structure will be valid for a compilation at the cloud.
+A GitHub project that has a Cordova structure (detailed [below](/user-guide/project-creation#from-zip)) will be valid for a compilation at the cloud.
 It is compulsory to have at least the **www** folder and the **config.xml** file.
 In order to have access to this option, it is mandatory that the code you want to upload is available from a public repository.

 ### From ZIP